Albert Korir and Peres Jepchirchir win 2021 New York City Marathon - KESQ

 By Theresa Waldrop, CNN

-Albert Korir of Kenya won the men’s race in New York City Marathon, and Peres Jepchirchir, also of Kenya, won the women’s competition.
+Runners from Kenya prevailed in the New York City Marathon Sunday, with Albert Korir winning the men’s race, and Peres Jepchirchir taking the women’s competition.

 Korir finished in 2 hours, 8 minutes and 22 seconds, and Jepchirchir came in at 2 hours, 22 minutes and 39 seconds, according to the New York Road Runners.